NatWeiss/RGP/README.md

 These steps ought to be enough to get the purchases working with your game.
 There should be no need to click **Ready to Upload Binary**.
 # end pro

+If prebuilding fails with the error `The following build commands failed: Write auxiliary files`, then please [upgrade Xcode](http://stackoverflow.com/questions/23016840/xcodebuild-fails-on-the-write-auxiliary-files-step).

 Android Notes